Company Health Check Logo

 Think about how revenue-driving projects or products are delivered

-• Do you have well-written, generally followed, and frequently improved, defined processes for delivering projects or products with a good balance of speed and risk?
+• Do you have well-written, generally followed, and frequently improved, defined processes for delivering projects or products with a good balance of speed and quality/risk/governance, which get input from all users of the process?

 • Do your projects tend to run to plan (time/budget), with minimal wasted effort, and good quality levels?

-The ways you measure progress / success / performance in the company, and use it to drive improvement
+The ways you measure progress / success / performance in the company, and use it to drive continuous improvement.
+If you're not on the leadership team, you mightn't be sure of these - leave it at 50 if you don't know but you think it's probably ok.

-• Do you have qualitative and quantitative ways of measuring ‘good’ for the company and for departments/teams?
+• Do you have qualitative and quantitative ways of assessing performance for the company and for departments/teams?
+Is action taken if these are going wrong?

-• Do you occasionally check that as a company, you’re measuring the right things in the right way?
+• Do you check annually (or more often) that as a company, you’re measuring the right things in the right way, keeping the measures aligned with strategy?

 • Innovation and AI (4 of 8)